 Frank O’Connor was one of the twentieth century’s greatest short story writers, and one of Ireland’s greatest authors ever.
 Now, his influential and sought-after book on the short story is back.

 The Lonely Voice offers a master class on short story writing with a true master of the form.
 It is, in fact, based on the lectures that legendary Irish short story writer Frank O’Connor gave while teaching a master class in fiction writing at Stanford University in 1961.
-Among the students in that class: Ken Kesey, Larry McMurtry, Robert Stone, and Susan Howe.
+Among the students in that class: Ken Kesey, Larry McMurtry, Robert Stone, Russell Banks, and Susan Howe.

 With his sharp wit and straightforward prose, O’Connor not only discusses the techniques and challenges of a form in which “a whole lifetime must be crowded into a few minutes,” but also delves into a passionate consideration of his favorite authors and their greatest works, including Chekhov, Hemingway, Kipling, Joyce, and others.